quantmind/pulsar/docs/source/design.rst

 Each actor has its own :attr:`Actor.requestloop`, an instance of :class:`IOLoop`, which can be used to register handlers on file descriptors.
 The :attr:`Actor.requestloop` is initiated just after forking.
+Pulsar event loop will be following pep-3156_ guidelines.

 .. _iobound: